cryptocoinghazi/ghat-manager-rep/replit.md

 Ghat Manager is a web-based billing and receipt management system for sand mining businesses.
 It helps manage truck receipts, track payments, generate reports, and maintain records of truck owners and transactions.

 ## Current State
-The application has been successfully set up in the Replit environment with:
+The application is configured for local development AND cloud deployment:
 - **Frontend**: React + Vite on port 5000
 - **Backend**: Express.js server on port 3000
-- **Database**: PostgreSQL (Replit-managed)
+- **Database**: SQLite (local file-based)
+- **Cloud Deployment**: Ready for Railway AND Render
 - **Status**: Fully operational

 ## Project Structure